keeea/covidDashboard-1/README.md

 ## Data Sources
 We choose four aspects of COVID-19 data, confirmed cases, hospitalization, death and vaccination mainly from OpenDataPhilly.
 Some data from CDC (Search & Browse Page 1 of 111 | Data | Centers for Disease Control and Prevention (cdc.gov)) might also be considered.
 The data form that we will utilized in our project includes csv, geojson, shp and API.
 We will also use the aggregated number by different groups of sex, race and age categories provided by all these datasets.
 Both real-time and historical data by ZIP is needed in our project.
 All the datasets are open-accessed to us.

-**Test and cases:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-cases), updated "daily" (according to city metadata -- Metadata Catalog | phila.gov)
+**Test and cases:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-cases), updated "daily" (according to city [metadata](https://metadata.phila.gov/#home/datasetdetails/5ea725f6890f920015c17af8/representationdetails/5ea73b68890f920015c190d3/))

-**Hospitalization:** -- COVID Hospitalizations - Datasets - OpenDataPhilly, updated "daily" (according to city metadata -- Metadata Catalog | phila.gov)
+**Hospitalization:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-hospitalizations), updated "daily" (according to city [metadata](https://metadata.phila.gov/#home/datasetdetails/5efb5dc2bec0b10015172d9b/representationdetails/5efb6f4a2f3c4c00199b0c84/))

-**Death:** -- COVID Deaths - Datasets - OpenDataPhilly, updated "daily" (according to city metadata -- Metadata Catalog | phila.gov)
+**Death:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-deaths), updated "daily" (according to city [metadata](https://metadata.phila.gov/#home/datasetdetails/5efb5dc2bec0b10015172d9b/representationdetails/5efb6f4a2f3c4c00199b0c84/))

-**Vaccine:** -- COVID-19 Vaccinations - Datasets - OpenDataPhilly , updated "daily" (according to city metadata -- Metadata Catalog | phila.gov)
+**Vaccine:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-vaccinations), updated "daily" (according to city [metadata](https://metadata.phila.gov/#home/datasetdetails/601abeb9f910a2001ce794e2/representationdetails/60b93022a59bf60021d2a63a/))

-**COVID Cumulative Historical Snapshots:** -- COVID Cumulative Historical Snapshots - Datasets - OpenDataPhilly , updated "daily".
+**COVID Cumulative Historical Snapshots:** -- [OpenDataPhilly](https://www.opendataphilly.org/dataset/covid-cumulative-historical-data), updated "daily".